Let’s start by saying that, after looking for pictures for this post, I feel old.

 I studied Architecture in Valladolid.
-It’s a weird career because you are supposed to know maths, physics, structural calculations, art history, art aesthetics, building techniques, computer assisted drawing, modelling and rendering, project management… and you are supposed to have killer freehand drawing skills.
+It’s an unusual career because you’re expected to understand maths, physics, structural calculations, art history, aesthetics, building techniques, computer-assisted drawing, modelling and rendering, project management… and you’re supposed to have exceptional freehand drawing skills.

-There were lots of drawing classes and assignments in my first two years studiying architecture.
-This one below is a quick pencil and watercolor sketch I made in 1999 ~ Guggenheim NY museum by F. Lloyd Wright.
+During my first two years studying architecture, there were many drawing classes and assignments.
+The one below is a quick pencil and watercolor sketch I made in 1999 of the Guggenheim NY museum by F. Lloyd Wright.

-We drawn in class.
-But we also were supposed to drawn on the street, “on the spot”.
-Sitting on the street for 4 hours to be exact.
-The final test for this subject took place this way!
+We drew in class.
+But we were also expected to draw on the street, “on the spot.”
+That meant sitting on the street for 4 hours, to be exact.
+The final test for this subject took place in this way!

-1999 or 2000 looks close in time until you try and search for pictures and you notice that there are almost NO pictures at all.
-We carried a camera around with an actual film inside it and you had room for 24 or 36 pictures in the film.
-Soooo there are not so many pictures around!
+1999 or 2000 might seem recent until you try to search for pictures and realize there are almost NO photos at all.
+We carried around a camera with an actual film inside it, and you had space for 24 or 36 shots on that film.
+So, there aren’t many photos from that time!

 This is what we used to do:

 These are my friends, sitting on the floor of Plaza Mayor in Valladolid.
 (I’m the one taking the picture).
-We carried A3 folders, paper, pencils… and we drawn for hours.
-This day we were protesting against engineers taking over our legal competencies as architects.
-And someone thought that the best way to protest was by drawing.
-Color me confused!
-From left to right Rubén, Sara, Inés, Elena, Cristina, Marisa and María.
+We carried A3 folders, paper, pencils… and we drew for hours.
+On this day, we were protesting against engineers taking over our legal competencies as architects.
+And someone thought that drawing was the best way to protest.
+I was a bit puzzled by that choice!
+From left to right: Rubén, Sara, Inés, Elena, Cristina, Marisa, and María.

-Another couple images of these ancient sketches of mine… This one is the interior of Catedral de León, a magnificent gothic Cathedral from my home province.
+Here are a couple more images of these vintage sketches of mine… This particular one captures the interior of Catedral de León, a magnificent Gothic cathedral from my home province.

-And this one is a church Notre Dame du Haut, in Ronchamp (France) by Le Corbusier.
-Please note the small teacher signature and date on the right top corner 🙂
+And this sketch features the church, Notre Dame du Haut, in Ronchamp, France, designed by Le Corbusier.
+Do take note of the teacher’s signature and date in the top right corner. 🙂